thephpleague/csv/reading.md

 ### fetchAssoc($offset_or_keys = 0, callable $callable = null)

 `fetchAssoc` returns a sequential array of all rows.
 The rows themselves are associative arrays where the keys are an one dimension array.
-This array should only contain unique `string` and/or `integer` values.
-This array can be specified as the first argument as
+This array must only contain unique `string` and/or `integer` values.

+This array keys can be specified as the first argument as

 - a specific CSV row by providing its offset; **(since version 6.1)**
 - a non empty array directly provided;

+Using a non empty array:

 ~~~php
 $data = $reader->fetchAssoc(['firstname', 'lastname', 'email']);